Why I'm proud to be an "Old Soul" in my early 20's

 "An Old Soul is someone who has a greater appreciation and understanding of things that might be dismissed by others their age.
 An Old Soul would have a different taste in things than the mainstream media.
 They are often wise beyond their age or appearance."

-Thank you Urban Dictionary this is now starting to make more sense.
+Thank you Urban Dictionary this is now starting to make more sense!
 With this definition, I've started to see how I may relate to the term.
-With a strong interest in things like Vinyl Records, Vintage Shops, Thrift Stores, Artists from generations ago, Old Music, Musicals and Movies PLUS not having interest in certain mainstream music and media...
+With a strong interest in things like Vinyl Records, Vintage Shops, Thrift Stores, Artists from generations ago, Old Music, Musicals and Movies PLUS not having interest in certain mainstream music and media that there's so much hype about with friends and people my age...
 I see the connection here.

 It is said that only 10% of the population are considered Old Souls.
 So what are the benefits of being part of this 10%?

 After reading through a ton of different articles, picking up some pointers, and seeing what I relate to, I think I've got a hold on this thing and I'd like to highlight the benefits of it.
 I've found the general attributes of an Old Soul that I do have.
 And despite my 9 year old thoughts, I've come to the realization that I am an Old Soul and here are some reasons WHY according to the definition:

 1. I've stood out So this can be a good or bad thing.
 This is WHY I feel I’ve stood out since I was young and with personal (somewhat embarrassing) examples: